Collection

 Divine dimension

-The golden chromaticity surrounding the outline of the red pigment
+The golden chromatic that surrounds the outline of the red pigment

 symbolizes its sacred character,